erik-pedersen/COMP6841/project/narnia/README.md

 Amazing!
 This one was lots of fun, I think it was a bit simple but still a really elegant solution!

 flag=iqNWNk173q

+## Narnia4 --> Narnia5:

+This one is a very straightforward buffer overflow, similar to the one from before - just overwrite the return address so that it points back to the start of the buffer.
+The buffer is of size 256 bytes, so we'll probably need to put in 256 + 4 = 260 bytes, and then the last 4 bytes are the return address to give a total of 264 bytes.

+Running `ltrace` with an `argv[1]` just being 264 A's, we discover the buffer address is consistently located at `0xffffd1b4`.

+We now just reuse `pwnarnia2.py` and update some numbers, including the binary, padding and the retaddr.
+Since we have not changed machines, we can just re-use the shellcode.

+Hi, me from 2 hours in the future.
+I expected this to be a really quick 5 minute job where I just adapt `pwnarnia2.py` before I go to bed.
+Well, it's now 2:15am and I just keep getting "illegal instruction," so idk what's happening.
+Time to go to bed.